Original Medicare Includes Part A and Part B:

-Finding a doctor is easier because nearly every doctor in the region is accepted by PacificSource.
-And, with all our Explorer plans, you have the freedom to see any doctor you want that accepts Medicare wherever you are in the United States.
-Rest assured you are covered when you travel with worldwide urgent and emergency care.
+Finding a doctor is easy, because nearly every doctor in the region accepts PacificSource.
+And, with all our PPO and HMO-POS plans, you have the freedom to see any doctor who accepts Medicare in the United States.
+You're also covered when you travel, with worldwide urgent and emergency care.

 When you go to the doctor you will need only one ID card: your PacificSource Medicare ID card.
-The front of the card will show whether you have medical, prescription drug, and/or preventive dental coverage.
-The doctor will need to send the bill to only one company, your Medicare Advantage plan like PacificSource Medicare.
+The front of the card will show whether you have medical, prescription drug, and/or dental coverage.
+The doctor's office will bill us.
 We will pay the bills on behalf of Medicare.
 Medicare reimburses us for their portion of the costs.
-Since we deal directly with Medicare, you and your doctor will have less paperwork.
+Since we deal directly with Medicare, you and your doctor have less paperwork.

 Monthly premiums are the same for all ages.
-Everyone on one plan will pay the same premium for that year.
+Everyone on a particular plan will pay the same premium for that year.

 Medicare Supplement Plan (Medigap)

-These plans also fill in the gaps in Medicare coverage.
+These plans also fill in gaps in Medicare coverage.
 Original Medicare will cover the services under Part A and Part B. The Medigap plan will then cover some of the additional costs Medicare did not cover.
-If you also wanted Part D coverage, you would need to purchase a Part D prescription drug plan in addition to your Medigap plan.
+If you also want prescription coverage, you would need to purchase a Part D plan in addition to your Medigap plan.

 Not all doctors accept Original Medicare.
-If your doctor does not accept Original Medicare, then you will either need to find another doctor, pay for the services yourself, or enroll in a plan that has a contract with your doctor.
+If your doctor does not accept Original Medicare, you will either need to find another doctor, pay for the services yourself, or enroll in a plan that has a contract with your doctor.
 Generally, services outside the United States are not covered.

-When you go to the doctor you will need two ID cards: your red, white, and blue Medicare card and your Medigap card.
-The doctor will need to send the bill to two places: first to Medicare to pay their portion and then to your Medigap plan to pay the plan's portion.
+When you see a doctor, you must bring two ID cards: your red, white, and blue Medicare card and your Medigap card.
+The doctor will send bills to two places: first to Medicare to pay their portion, then to your Medigap plan to pay the plan's portion.

 With Medigap, monthly premiums are based on your age.